nikesh-sejuwal/JavaScript-Things-To-Know/README.md

 # Replace **'for'** loops with **reduce**
-Suppose we need to calculate the sum of all numbers in the array.
+Suppose, we need to calculate the sum of all numbers in the array.
 The first solution that comes into our mind is to\
 **declare a variable initializing its initial value to Zero**\
-**write a for loop that takes each number and adds the value to our created variable**\
+**write a for loop that takes each number and adds the value to our created variable**

 Or, We can simply use **reduce** method:\
 **[1,2,3,4,5,6].reduce((a,b) => a + b); //Output: 21**\

 **This method takes first two elements as parameter and adds them and reduces the element and so on.**

 # Server-Side JavaScript with Node.JS